Horospherical random graphs and lockdown strategies: Application

 \subsection{Uniformly distributed vertices}

-For our first simulation, we will explore some statistical quantities for horospherical random graphs with five different probability parameter functions $p_i$ for $i=1,\ldots 5$.
-In this case, we generate a single random set of 200 points sampled uniformly from an 8 by 8 square.
+For our first simulation, we will explore some statistical quantities for horospherical random graphs with five different probability parameter functions $p_i$ for $i=1,\ldots, 5$.
+In this case, we generate a single random set of 200 points sampled uniformly from an 8 by 8 square (those numbers were chosen after trial and error to get the clearer pictures in the simulations of Subsection \ref{France}).
 For each probability parameter and each point set, we generate 20 horospherical random graphs by adding a level at each of 100 evenly spaced values of $r$ between 0 and $8\sqrt{2}$.
-For each level we recorded the values of $\lambda_1$, maximum valency, average valency, and sparsity.
+For each level we recorded the values of $\lambda_1$, maximum degree, average degree, and sparsity (that is, the proportion of edges compared to the maximal possible number of edges, which is $m(m-1)/2$ if $m$ is the total number of vertices).
 Our goal is to explore the similarities in the different choices of $p_i$ within and across the different point sets as well as the variance in these selections.
 Figure \ref{fig:RandomUniform20} contains four plots, one for each of these statistics.
 Each plot contains the average value considered along with a band of one standard deviation for each probability parameter function.
 These functions consist of two constant functions, $\phi_1(r) = 0.5$ and $\phi_2(r)=1$, an affine function $\phi_3(r) = \frac{-r}{8\sqrt{2}}+1$, an exponential $\phi_4(r) = e^{-r}$, and $\phi_5(r) = \frac{\exp\{-(r-\sqrt{32})^2/16\}}{\sqrt{16\pi}}$, a normal density with mean $\sqrt{32}$ and standard deviation $2$.